Standards and Conventions

 Prepped semi/unstructured PDS data:

-- Table naming convention: {named as per source or other unique assigned name (e.g. topic/folder name)}
+[source_object/volume_name]: Named as per source or unique assigned name (e.g., topic/folder name) -

-The Silver layer focuses on transforming raw data into cleaned, enriched, and validated datasets that are the building blocks for downstream consumption and analysis.
+The EDW (Enterprise Data Warehouse) zone focuses on transforming raw data into cleaned, enriched, and validated datasets that are the building blocks for downstream consumption and analysis.

-Refer to Data layers and stages for further context and definitions applicable to this section.
+Refer to Data zones and layers for further context and definitions applicable to this section.

 These marts are objects that are aligned to business entities and broad requirements, hence they must contain source-specific objects at the lowest grain.
 There may be further enrichment and joins applied across sources.

-In the examples provided - we have opted for domain level catalogs - with schema separation for the lower levels of grain via prefixes. i.e intuitas_engineering_dev.silver__mart
+In the examples provided - we have opted for domain level catalogs - with schema separation for the lower levels of grain via prefixes. i.e engineering__dev.edw.dim_customer

-- All schemas may be optionally prefixed with data stage if not already decomposed at domain-level i.e.
+- All schemas may be optionally prefixed with additional descriptors if not already decomposed at domain-level i.e.

 entitynames which align to facts should be named in plural. - All